spardoel/Sign-language-recognition/Posts/2022-09-15_Sign_language_interpreter_blog_9.md

 2. The build_feature_extractor() function which creates and returns the feature extraction model.
 3. The main() function which contains the main loop and calls the other functions.

 As a quick note, I didn't spend much time thinking about the program architecture and where to place functions.
 This was just a test script and not the final program.
 So if you find yourself asking 'Why isn't that code in its own class?' or 'Wouldn't it make more sense to move that function into a method?' you are probably right.
-I'll look at all those things later, for now I was only interested in getting the code to run to test the basic functionality.
+I'll look at all those things later, for now, I was only interested in getting the code to run to test the basic functionality.

 ### Some basic setup